 Keep their thoughts and words in a direction that will guide them on a positive path of development.
 If you hear someone talking down to themselves, help them find new words and reinforce a positive spin on what may seem like something negative.

 Words are powerful, use them to build yourself up and keep you inspired.
-The sooner you do this, the better you can use your words to inspire other people.Opinions expressed here by Contributors are their own.
+The sooner you do this, the better you can use your words to inspire other people.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.